Communications & Networks

 No strings attached: Wireless solutions for automotive factory floors

-By Joseph Citrano and Todd Hanson
+October 19, 2011 by Joseph Citrano and Todd Hanson

 With flexibility, cost savings and user-friendly characteristics, wireless technologies today can be seen in many applications and industries.
 One more recent arrival to the wireless scene is the automotive factory floor.